-- In IRS Publication 463, "Travel, Entertainment, Gift, and Car Expenses" (p.
-2), IRS defines business expenses as "ordinary & necessary business-related expenses." - An ordinary expense is one that is common & accepted in the trade or business. - A necessary expense is one that is helpful & appropriate for the business.
+- In IRS Publication 463, "Travel, Gift, and Car Expenses", IRS defines business expenses as "ordinary & necessary business-related expenses." - An ordinary expense is one that is common & accepted in your trade or business. - A necessary expense is one that is helpful & appropriate for your business.
 An expense doesn't have to be required to be considered necessary.

-- Business Mileage

-- Books! & Subscriptions; Computer & Internet

-- Religious Material; Anointing Oil

-- Meals with Parishioners & Colleagues

-- Education (Seminars & Conferences)

-- Robes, Vestments, Collars, etc. (& dry cleaning)

-- Office Supplies

-- Portion of Cell Phone Bill Used for Ministry (LOG!)
+- Business Mileage (LOG!) - Books! & Subscriptions, Computer & Internet - · Religious Material, Anointing Oil - Meals: Parishioners, Colleagues, Conferences, etc. - · Education: Seminars, Conferences, etc. - Robes, Vestments, Collars, etc. (& dry cleaning) - · Office Supplies, Printer Supplies, Postage - Portion of Cell Phone Bill Used for Ministry (LOG!)